hitbtc-com/hitbtc-api/README.md

 We strongly recommend using APIv2 for new users and switching to this newer version for our current traders to get the best trading experience.

-Please find API version 1.0 here: [APIv1 reference](https://github.com/hitbtc-com/hitbtc-api/blob/master/APIv1.md)
+Please find API version 1.0 here: [APIv1 reference.](https://github.com/hitbtc-com/hitbtc-api/blob/master/APIv1.md)

-By using HitBTC API you confirm that you have read and accept [API License Agreement](https://hitbtc.com/api-license-agreement)
+By using the HitBTC API, you confirm that you have read and accept [API License Agreement.](https://hitbtc.com/api-license-agreement)

 ## Table of Contents
  * [Development guide](#development-guide)